A Lyapunov function for robust stability of moving horizon estimation: Lyapunov function for moving horizon estimation

-where $\lambda_{\max}(P_2,P_1)$ is the maximum generalized eigenvalue of $P_2$ and $P_1$.
-Inserting this bound into~\eqref{eq:W_delta_value_function_terminal_cost} yields the desired bound~\eqref{eq:W_delta_value_function}. \end{IEEEproof} Applying the bounds on $W_\delta$ in~\eqref{eq:dIOSS_quad_bounds} and the definition of the estimation error in~\eqref{eq:MHE_estimate_error}, Inequality~\eqref{eq:W_delta_value_function} provides a bound on the estimation error $\hat{e}_t$ dependent on the value function, the past estimation error $\hat{e}_{t-M}$, and the past disturbances $w_{t-j}$ with $j\in\mathbb{I}_{\left[1,M_t\right]}$.
+Applying the bounds on $W_\delta$ in~\eqref{eq:dIOSS_quad_bounds} and the definition of the estimation error in~\eqref{eq:MHE_estimate_error}, Inequality~\eqref{eq:W_delta_value_function} provides a bound on the estimation error $\hat{e}_t$ dependent on the value function, the past estimation error $\hat{e}_{t-M}$, and the past disturbances $w_{t-j}$ with $j\in\mathbb{I}_{\left[1,M_t\right]}$.
 Hence, if we have uniform bounds on the past estimation error $\hat{e}_{t-M_t}$ and disturbances $w$, the value function provides a measure for the uncertainty in the state estimate, i.e., for a large value function, we have a large bound on the estimation error, and thus large uncertainty in the state estimate.
 Consequently, the value function can serve as measure for the accuracy of the current state estimate.
 Related estimation error bounds were derived for Luenberger-like observers and MHE in \cite[Prop.
 1]{koehler2021Output} and \cite[Thm.
 3]{koehler2021Output}, respectively.
 We note that the result in~\cite{koehler2021Output} rely on a (local) continuity condition for $W_\delta$, while the presented result exploits quadratic bounds in~\eqref{eq:dIOSS_quad_bounds} to derive a linear bound in~\eqref{eq:W_delta_value_function}.
 In the following, we use the bound derived in Proposition~\ref{prop:estimation_error_bound} to show that the $\delta$-IOSS Lyapunov function is an $M$-step Lyapunov function for MHE.

 \begin{theorem}[$M$-step Lyapunov function for MHE] Let Assumption~\ref{ass:IOSS_quadratically_bounded} hold.
 Then, for all $t\in\mathbb{I}_{\ge 0}$, the state estimate~$\hat{x}_t$ in~\eqref{eq:MHE_estimate} satisfies